|

 with any toys.
 Try not to engage your child in a discussion about

-bedtime, but instead, have a phrase such as ‘Goodnight’ or ‘Sleep tight’
+bedtime, but instead, have a phrase such as 'Goodnight'or 'Sleep tight' which indicates to them it is time to sleep.
+Be firm and comforting but fair.

 If you child is anxious

-in the dark, you may leave a landing or hall way light on, and leave
+in the dark, you may leave a landing or hallway light on, and leave

 their door open ajar with the

-Child Nightlight
+Child Nightlight on.

 Stick to your new